Did you know that 22% of all data breaches in 2020 involved phishing attacks?

 - 30% of phishing emails are opened by users, and 12% of these targeted users click on the malicious link or attachment.

-- 85% of all organisations have been hit by a phishing attack at least once.
+- 85% of all organizations have been hit by a phishing attack at least once.

 - Mobile phishing attacks are usually quite different and more problematic.